-Statistics
+> Statistics

 Statistical analyses are mainly based on the mass of plastic using In transformed data of individual birds.
 Tests for trends are based on linear regressions of In-transformed plastic mass against year of collection.
-The new additional approach of analysing trends based on annual figures of EcoQO performance should be based on the 10-year time period agreed in OSPAR recommendations, but other, longer periods can be considered as well.
+The new additional approach of analysing trends based on annual figures of EcoQO performance may be based on the 10-year time period agreed in OSPAR recommendations, but other, longer periods should be considered as well.

-Results & Discussion
+5 Results & Discussion

 This chapter follows the original format of our earlier reports, which uses the approach recommended in OSPAR Guidelines (OSPAR 2015).
 That approach has its focus on detailed analyses and statistics of the data on mass of plastics found in individual birds, taking into account the details of different plastic categories (industrial versus user plastics) and the differences between adult and non-adult birds.
-In earlier reports, in a final section, these data were also viewed, but not statistically tested in terms of EcoQO performance, which is the proportion of birds having more than 0.1g of plastic in the stomach.
-In the current report this last section, as being the most relevant for policy makers, has been strongly expanded with a statistical model of trends in annual EcoQO% that can be used to predict future developments.
+In earlier reports, in a final section, these data were also viewed, but not statistically tested in terms of EcoOO performance, which is the proportion of birds having more than 0.1g of plastic in the stomach.
+As the EcoQ% is the most relevant for policy makers, starting with the 2017 update (Van Franeker & Kühn 2018), a statistical analysis of annual EcoQ%'s is included, which, if significant, can be used to predict future developments.
 The original detailed analyses remain essential to properly understand the EcoQO performance model as a basis for policy decisions.
 The abstract of the current report now strongly focuses on the most policy relevant EcoQO performance; underlying details and analyses are largely restricted to within this results and discussion chapter.

-4.1 The year 2017
+5.1 The year 2018